 - Wedding Party.
 There are so many options here.
 Dogs can replace traditional human roles in almost every role in the wedding party, including ring bearer, maid of honor (now dog of honor) best dog, flower girl (now flower dog), usher, officiant (well that may be tough but that is not really a wedding party member either however if Elvis lookalikes can do it why can’t your dog?)

+There are many ways for your dog to be involved in your wedding but some of the most important, of course, are on the actual big day itself.
+These ideas will have your dog right there in the action.
 Whatever role you do select for your pup in your wedding party, don’t forget to order the outfit like we mentioned in our article on 5 Dog Wedding Pre Planning Tips.
 There are many stylish choices from an ornate dog collar to bow tie dog collar to dog flower collar which will cause your dog to show up the bride.

 - Greeter.
 A traditional role for any dog is to give a warm greeting coupled with a jump up or crotch sniff.
 The latter may not be the best for your guests but who could resist being welcomed by a cutie like your pup?
 It will surely set the tone for a festive wedding.